Hendrix-CS/csci285/labs/pandas.md

 ## Overview

-In this lab, you will refresh your knowledge of Python, install conda, and get some practice using pandas.
+In this lab, you will refresh your knowledge of Python, upload data to Kaggle, and get some practice using pandas.
 You will also learn a great deal about how to determine the age of lake trout in Alaska using [otolith growth measurements](https://en.wikipedia.org/wiki/Age_determination_in_fish).

 The data you'll need can be downloaded as a zip file [here](https://alaska.usgs.gov/products/data.php?dataid=306).
 An abstract of a paper published using this data can be found [here](https://onlinelibrary.wiley.com/doi/epdf/10.1111/eff.12566). (not important to the lab, but you may be curious to learn more about trout!)

-## Installing Anaconda

-To analyze our data this semester, we will be using Anaconda and Jupyter Notebooks, and hosting these on our own computers.
-The [Anaconda Installation](https://docs.anaconda.com/anaconda/install/) page lists many instructions for multiple operating systems.
-Follow the instructions that make sense to you.
-Or, if you prefer a more light-weight approach, you can start with [miniconda](https://docs.conda.io/en/latest/miniconda.html).
-If you go with miniconda, then you may require more setup than others.
-Reach out to your instructor if this interests you.

-In order to test that your installation was successful, follow [these instructions](https://docs.anaconda.com/anaconda/install/verify-install/).

-### Open a Jupyter Notebook

-There are multiple ways to use Anaconda.
-You can use the "conda" command line tool to manage your python environments, fire up an instance of [Pycharm](https://www.jetbrains.com/pycharm/), or start a "jupyter notbook" or "jupyter lab" right from your terminal.
-For starters, the simpliest way may be to use Anaconda Navigator to launch either a "jupyter notebook" or "jupyter lab".
+## Setting up Kaggle

+To analyze our data this semester, we will be using [Kaggle](https://www.kaggle.com/) and Jupyter Notebooks.
+First you will need to have an account created in Kaggle.

+Next, you should make a **New Notebook** using the large + icon.
+Kaggle has the ability to run both **R** and **Python** notebooks, so **make sure you are creating a python notebook**.
+If the notebook started in R, find the *Session options* section on the right side, and change this to *Python*.

 ## Step 1: Understanding the data
 Download the archive and unzip it to find the following three files: